 Figure 7: Prerequisites Installation in progress

-The Microsoft SQL Server License Terms page gets displayed if you install SQL Server Express.
-Click Accept to acknowledge the license terms and continue.
+In the Microsoft SQL Server License Terms click the Accept button to acknowledge the license terms and continue.

-Figure 8: Microsoft SQL License Terms
+Figure 6: SQL Server Express: Accept License Terms

-In the Media Location field, browse to change the location and click Install to begin the installation of SQL Server Express.
+View the SQL Server Media target location in the Media Location field.
+If required, you can click the Browse button to change the location.
+Click Install to begin the installation of SQL Server Express.

-Installation is in progress.
-It may take several minutes to complete the installation.
+SQL server installation is in progress.
+This may take several minutes to complete.

 Click Yes in the Confirmation Message Box to reboot the computer.